-In the old vilage, follow the walk “One hour on the wolf’s steps” and wander along the picturesque streets of the old village.
-The visitor will discover the emplacement of the old castle, of its battlements, its fortifications and its gates, houses from various periods : mediaval, Renaissance, 18th century.
+In the old village, follow the walk “One hour on the wolf’s steps” and wander along the picturesque streets of the old village.
+The visitor will discover the emplacement of the old castle, of its battlements, its fortifications and its gates, houses from various periods : medieval, Renaissance, 18th century.
 Notable among them : a remarquable arched doorway (period Louis XIII), the façade of the old hôtel particulier La Broussière.
 The Circuit leaflet is free and available at the Tourist Office.

-The church Notre Dame de la Tour, classified monument historique, is a composite 12th century building, with a beautiful Romanesque three-bay nave, a very developed sanctuary with three radiating chapels edified during the 14th century.
+The church Notre Dame de la Tour, classified monument historique, is a composite 12th century building, with a beautiful Romanesque three-bay nave, a very developped sanctuary with three radiating chapels edified during the 14th century.

 The town Museum, open in July and August, is one of the oldest town museums outside of Paris, founded in 1859 by Henri Chrestian.